manuel3053/wt_music_playlist_2025/docs/src/sections/submission.typ

 - After the login, the entire application is built as a single webapp

-- Every user interaction is managed without completely refreshing the page, but instead it asynchrounosly invokes the server and the content displayed is potentially updated
+- Every user interaction is managed without completely refreshing the page, but instead it asynchronously invokes the server and the content displayed is potentially updated

 - The visualization event of the previous/next blocks is managed client-side without making a request to the server

 / Track reordering : The application must allow the user to reorder the tracks in a playlist with a personalized order.
 From the #page[HOME PAGE] with an associated link to each playlist, the user #user_action[access] a modal window #element[REORDER] which shows the list of tracks ordered with the current criteria (custom or default).

-The user can #user_action[drag] the title of a track and #user_action[drop] it in a different position to achieve the desidered order, without invoking the server.
+The user can #user_action[drag] the title of a track and #user_action[drop] it in a different position to achieve the desired order, without invoking the server.
 Once finished, the user can click on a #element[button to save the order] and #server_action[store] the sequence on the server.
 In subsequent accesses, the personalized track order is #server_action[loaded] instead of the default one.
 A newly added track in a custom-ordered playlist is #server_action[inserted #underline(stroke: yellow.darken(20%))[always] at the end].

 == Added features